Scooby-Doo (character): Voice actors

 Don Messick originated the character's speech patterns and provided Scooby-Doo's voice in every Scooby-Doo production from 1969 until his retirement in 1996.
 Frank Welker (also the voice of Fred since 1969) was approached to take over the role, but was initially reluctant to do so.
 Voice actor Hadley Kay voiced the character for a brief period in 1997, for two episodes of Johnny Bravo, and a few television commercials.
 Scott Innes (also the then-voice of Shaggy) voiced Scooby-Doo in the 1998-2001 direct-to-video films and continued to voice the character regularly for video games (such as Scooby-Doo!
 Night of 100 Frights), toys and some commercials until 2008.
 Kay was selected by William Hanna to provide the voice of the computer-generated Scooby-Doo in the 2002 live-action film, but was later fired.
 Innes was also going to voice Scooby in the film, but was replaced with Neil Fanning, who reprised his role for its 2004 sequel.
-Welker has voiced Scooby since 2002, taking over beginning with What's New, Scooby-Doo? and other spin-offs including the live-action prequels Scooby-Doo!
+Welker has voiced Scooby since 2002, taking over beginning with What's New, Scooby-Doo? and other spin-offs including the live-action reboot film series Scooby-Doo!
 The Mystery Begins and Scooby-Doo!
-Curse of the Lake Monster.
+Curse of the Lake Monster, 2020 computer-animated film Scoob!.